COVID-19 pandemic in the Philippines: March to April 2021

 The DOH announced the detection of the South African variant of SARS-CoV-2 in Pasay on March 2.

-On March 12, Lineage P.1, commonly known as the Brazilian variant, was detected in the country, along with a "unique" variant originating from the Philippines which was designated as the P.3 variant, which in turn related to the aforementioned variant.
-Japan also detected the P.3 variant on a man who traveled from the Philippines.
+On March 13, Lineage P.1, commonly known as the Brazilian variant, was detected in the country.
+The DOH also confirmed the mutations discovered in February formed a variant, which they called P.3, belonging to the B.1.1.28 lineage like P.1.
+The day prior, Japan reported the P.3 variant was found in a man who traveled from the Philippines.
+The WHO named the P.3 variant "Theta" on March 31, labelling it a "variant of concern".

-As a response to the recent spike in cases, the Greater Manila Area, which the government called "NCR Plus", was placed under general community quarantine (GCQ) on March 22 and was originally set to expire on April 4.
-It was further intensified to the stricter enhanced community quarantine (ECQ) from March 29 to April 11, when the positivity rate of the area remained high.

-On March 17, the Philippine Statistics Authority (PSA) reported that there have been at least 27,967 deaths caused by, or associated with, COVID-19 by the end of 2020.
+On March 17, the Philippine Statistics Authority (PSA) reported that there were at least 27,967 deaths caused by or associated with COVID-19 by the end of 2020, more than twice the DOH's count.
 19,758 of these were tagged "COVID-19 virus not identified", while 8,209 were tagged "COVID-19 virus identified".
-The discrepancy between the tallies of the DOH and the PSA is due to the inclusion of probable and suspect cases in the PSA's tally.
+The discrepancy between the DOH and PSA tallies is due to the PSA's inclusion of probable and suspect cases.

+As a response to the recent spike in cases, the Greater Manila Area, which the government called "NCR Plus", was placed under general community quarantine (GCQ) on March 22, originally set to expire on April 4.
+It was raised to an enhanced community quarantine (ECQ) from March 29 to April 11 as the positivity rate of the area remained high.

 On April 26, the country surpassed 1 million cases.

 May to June 2021

-On May 11, the country detected its first two cases of Delta variant from India.
-The variant had been confirmed in two Filipino seafarers who returned in April.
-While the infections on Metro Manila is slowing down, COVID-19 infections is surging on other regions.
-Mindanao accounted for a quarter of new cases, higher than Metro Manila, showing that the pandemic has shifted to the regions far outside of the metropolitan areas.
-A former mayor and his brother from a nearby town were also admitted at a government hospital in the same city, as dozens of people were being treated for coronavirus outside in makeshift tents, or hooked up to oxygen tanks while sitting in their vehicles, due to the lack of hospital beds.
+On May 11, the country detected its first two cases of the Delta variant in two Filipino seafarers who returned in April.

+In the summer of 2021, COVID-19 infections increased significantly in primarily rural regions.
+As of June 7, Mindanao accounted for a quarter of new cases, more than Metro Manila.
+Dozens of people in Dipolog were "treated for coronavirus outside in makeshift tents, or hooked up to oxygen tanks while sitting in their vehicles, due to the lack of hospital beds", according to an Al Jazeera article.